 In 2018, the Pitcairn Islands were granted the status of an International Dark Sky Sanctuary (IDSS).
 This is the only island group with this status and one of 15 such places worldwide.
 This area of 43,25 sq km is known as Mata ki te Rangi (translated as Yeyes to the Sky).
 Astrotourism enthusiasts are welcome to visit the Pitcairn Islands to see the infinite universe.

-Get ready to sail to the edge of the world and explore the unknown!
+Get ready to sail to the edge of the world and explore the unknown in the Pitcairn Islands!